simgrid/simgrid/docs/source/Platform_routing.rst

 =============

 SimGrid can compute automatically the paths between all pair of hosts in a zone.
 You just need to provide the one-hop routes to connect all hosts.
 Several algorithms are provided:

   - ``routing=Floyd``: use the number of hops to build shortest path.
 It is calculated only once at the beginning of the simulation.
-  - ``routing=Dijksta``: shortest-path calculated considering the path's latency.
+  - ``routing=Dijkstra``: shortest-path calculated considering the path's latency.
 As the latency of links can change during simulation, it is recomputed each time a route is necessary.
   - ``routing=DijkstraCache``: Just like the regular Dijkstra, but with a cache of previously computed paths for performance.